drseg/swift-fsm/README.md

 ### Detailed Description

-`ComplexTableBuilder` inherits from `TableBuilder`, providing all the SMC-equivalent syntax, whilst adding the new `matching` statements for working with predicates.
-For the `Struct` based variant syntax, the equivalent namespace is `SwiftFSM.Syntax.Complex`.
+`ExpandedSyntaxBuilder` inherits from `SyntaxBuilder`, providing all the SMC-equivalent syntax, whilst adding the new `matching` statements for working with predicates.
+For the `Struct` based variant syntax, the equivalent namespace is `SwiftFSM.Syntax.Expanded`.

 `Predicate` requires the conformer to be `Hashable` and `CaseIterable`. `CaseIterable` conformance allows the FSM to calculate all the possible cases of the `Predicate`, such that, if none is specified, it can match that statement to *any* of its cases.
 It is possible to use any type you wish, as long as your conformance to `Hashable` and `CaseIterable` makes logical sense.
 In practice however, this requirement is likely to limit `Predicates` to `Enums` without associated types, as these can be automatically conformed to `CaseIterable`.